Today’s Best Car Rental Deals in Albania

 Albania’s stunning landscapes make it a perfect road trip destination.
 Drive along the Albanian Riviera to explore beaches like Dhërmi and Ksamil.
 UNESCO World Heritage Sites of Berat and Gjirokastër are the must-visit places for a glimpse into the country’s rich history.
 Adventure seekers should head to the Valbona Valley or Llogara Pass for breathtaking mountain views.
 Tirana, the capital, offers a mix of culture and modern attractions.

-What are the fuel prices in Albania as of December 2024?
+What are the fuel prices in Albania?

-As of December 2024, the average price of gasoline in Albania is €1.62 per litre, while diesel costs approximately €1.53 per litre.
+As of September 2025, the average price of gasoline in Albania is €1.62 per litre, while diesel costs approximately €1.53 per litre.
 Fuel prices may vary slightly depending on location, with urban areas being more expensive than rural ones.
 Many fuel stations in Albania operate 24/7, especially along major highways and in cities, ensuring convenient refuelling during your road trips.
 Always confirm the fuel type required for your rental car to avoid potential issues.

 How far in advance should I book my car rental in Albania?